ArtMentor/ArtMentorApp/README.md

 The ArtMentor system uses several key metrics to assess the performance of multimodal large language models:

-1. **Entity Recognition Accuracy**: Measures how accurately the model identifies visual elements in artworks.
+1. **Entity Classification Metrics**: Measures how accurately the model identifies visual elements in artworks.
-2. **Score Acceptance**: Evaluates the consistency between AI-generated scores and human-modified scores.
+2. **Score Acceptance Metrics**: Evaluates the consistency between AI-generated scores and human-modified scores.
-3. **Text Modification Rate**: Tracks the extent of user changes to AI-generated comments and suggestions.
+3. **Text Acceptance Metrics**: Tracks the extent of user changes to AI-generated comments and suggestions.
-4. **Art Style Sensitivity**: Assesses the model's ability to recognize and respond to different artistic styles.
+4. **Art Style Metrics**: Assesses the model's ability to recognize and respond to different artistic styles.

 **Interaction Data**